-Review and become familiar with the drainage system and location of the thru-hull drain valves.
-Access to these valves are through the aft mechanical hatch, aft pie eyes behind the transom wall and mid ship within the access panel in the head unit.
+Review and become familiar with the drainage schematic and location of the thru-hull drain valves.

 A situation requiring one or more drain valves to be closed can be dangerous to boat and all onboard.
-If this occurs, distribute PFD's and take all necessary safety precautions, including notifying the Coast Guard or local agency, until the problem is determined and corrected.
+If this occurs, distribute PFD's and take all necessary safety precautions, including notifying the Coast

+Guard or local agency, until the problem is determined and corrected.